leejoonli/code-every-day/log.md

 ## Thoughts

 Had to scrap the auto ordering feature and just go with a rudimentary solution of opening a new tab in the default browser to the pizza url.

+# Day 249 (2/7/2023)

+## Database Application

+Worked on the database application.

+## Thoughts

+Decided to try and create a database using django, python, and postgresql on windows rather than WSL.
+Running into issues where I need to install certain programs like GNU and PostgreSQL for windows.  psql not showing up as a command option in powershell or command prompt.